MikeWentForth/Code-Quiz/README.md

 ## Introduction ##

-This is a short timed code quiz to test your basic coding knowlege.
+This is a short timed code quiz to test your basic coding knowledge.

 ## Technologies used ##